 “(Aside from) highlighting relevant work experience, if any, conversance with current and upcoming solutions/technology should be a great advantage.”

 “Above everything discussed, show passion, confidence, and humility in equal parts.”

 For final thoughts, to quote Jubee in attaining a high-paying IT career, “you have to be able to not only level up in terms of skills but when you get to an interview, you have to be able to articulate how you’re going to improve, support, and enhance the team that you’re going to be involved with.”

 In Yellow Tail Tech, we help people with little to no IT background get their first high-paying IT job realistically.
 We equip students with in-demand IT skillsets, help them with apprenticeships, and offer career assistance in landing the actual job.
-Book a 10-minute intro call with us if you’re serious about smoothly breaking into the IT industry!
+Book a 10-minute intro call with our Enrollment Advisor, if you’re serious about smoothly breaking into the IT industry!